sbausson/wxflore/README.md

 WxFlore installation:

-Go into Installation Directory of your choice, then
+Go into <DIRECTORY> of your choice, then

 ```
 git clone https://github.com/sbausson/wxflore.git